-SATI is aiming to establish a multilingual culture in South Africa and developing translation and interpreting in all 11 South African languages, which includes English; Afrikaans; IsiXhosa; IsiZulu; IsiNdebele; Xitsonga; Tshivenda; Sesotho; Setswana; Sepedi and SiSwati.
+SATI is aiming to establish a multilingual culture in South Africa and develop translation and interpreting in all 11 South African languages, which includes English; Afrikaans; IsiXhosa; IsiZulu; IsiNdebele; Xitsonga; Tshivenda; Sesotho; Setswana; Sepedi and SiSwati.

-ABOUT THE BURSARY PROGRAMME – FIELDS COVERED & COVERAGE VALUE
+ABOUT THE SATI BURSARY PROGRAMME – FIELDS COVERED

 Applicants must satisfy the following minimum entry criteria before applying (please note that failure to satisfy all the requirements will lead to your application not being considered):

-- South African citizen
+- You must be a South African citizen

-- Proven financial need
+- You must be in financial need

-HOW TO APPLY FOR THE BURSARY
+HOW TO APPLY FOR THE SATI BURSARY

-Submit clear copies of the following supporting documentation along with your completed application form (the submission of these documents is compulsory – if any items are missing, your application be disregarded):
+Submit clear copies of the following supporting documentation along with your completed application form (the submission of these documents is compulsory – if any items are missing, your application may be disqualified):